blake-cromar/code_demo/README.md

 ![Python version](https://img.shields.io/badge/python-3.9.6-blue)

-# Calculate Standard Deviation
+# Code Demo
 The purpose of this repo is to showcase Blake Cromar's skills as a software developer.

-In this demo the code calculates the standard deviation of an array of data.
+In this demo, the code calculates the standard deviation of an array of data.
 The goal was to use `Python` to calculate the standard deviation of male height data and analyze it.
 While there are `Python` packages that can do this simply, this code base attempts to do this without the help of any external packages.

 The equation for standard deviation (sample) is as follows: